giderk/giddy/content/TamarinGroupRepro_part1.md

 lrtest(mn1,mn4) # according to lr test the diff is not significant, so we did not need to include pMp
 ```
-### plotting out the contribution of a given predictor variable ...
+### plotting the predicted contribution of a given variable ...
 ```rscript
 # create a new datafame (the new data set) with the exact same predictor variables as the model.
 # for your variable of interest fill it with a string of data from the minimum to the maximum